TreebeardHQ/python-sdk/examples/flask-basic/README.md

 2. Install dependencies:
    pip install -r requirements.txt

-   Note: To use the local Treebeard library, add the following to your requirements.txt:
+   Note: To use the local Lumberjack library, add the following to your requirements.txt:
    -e ../..

-   This will install the Treebeard package from the parent directory in development mode.
+   This will install the Lumberjack package from the parent directory in development mode.

-3. Install the local Treebeard library:
+3. Install the local Lumberjack library:

    If you encounter an error about missing setup.py when using editable installs, create a minimal setup.py file in the root directory with: